nataliiasolomchak21/codeasy-quiz/README.md

 * Build an intuative UI/UX - A clean, easy-to-use interface maximizing usability and user experience.
 * Make it accessible and responsive - Ensure the website and quiz are accessible to users with disabilities and work across devices.

+### User Stories

+#### First Time Visitor Goals

+* I want to navigate through the website easily using navigation option in header.
+* I want to get a clear feedback to any of my actions.
+* I want to navigate through the quiz itself easily using buttons.
+* I want to see my score after completing the quiz.
+* I want to be familiar with the quiz rules.

+#### Frequent Visitor Goals

+* I want to be able to use the website across all the devices.

 ## Design Stage